Introduction

 8. Total protein quantification

-At the desired timepoint (in case of the results presented, after 4h of incubation with digestion blank), cells can be extracted from the device for the analysis of parameters such as protein and RNA quantification.
-To extract cells we advise you to follow the detailed protocol of our technical note “Cell recovery protocol”.
+At the desired timepoint—after 4 hours of incubation with digestion blank in the results presented—extract the cells from the device for downstream analysis of parameters such as protein and RNA quantification.
+To perform cell extraction, refer to the detailed protocol in our technical note “Cell extraction in a Beonchip chip”.

-For the results presented, the quantification of protein content was performed using “CelLytic™ MT Cell Lysis Reagent” buffer (Sigma-Aldrich) to isolate the total protein content. the content extracted was then quantified using Bradford protein assay kit (Bio-Rad).
-The absorbance was measured and extrapolated with a standard line with a known amount of protein (2000-125 µg/mL) to calculate protein concentration.
+For the presented results, begin by isolating the total protein content using the “CelLytic™ MT Cell Lysis Reagent” buffer (Sigma-Aldrich).
+Next, quantify the extracted protein using the Bradford protein assay kit (Bio-Rad).
+Measure the absorbance, and then extrapolate the results against a standard curve prepared with a known protein concentration (2000–125 µg/mL) to calculate the protein concentration accurately.

 9. Total RNA quantification and evaluation